Skip to content

 Self-Hosted / Local Development

-When running outside AMSDAL Cloud, the PII Cryptor service connection is configured via environment variables:
+When running outside AMSDAL Cloud, the cryptor is configured via environment variables:

 Variable Description Default

-AMSDAL_PII_CRYPTOR_BASE_URL URL of the PII Cryptor service ""
+AMSDAL_PII_CRYPTOR_BASE_URL URL of the PII Cryptor service (required by the real cryptor) ""

-AMSDAL_PII_CRYPTOR_CLIENT_ID Client identifier (for per-client KMS keys) ""
+AMSDAL_PII_CRYPTOR_CLIENT_ID Client identifier for per-client KMS keys (real cryptor) ""

 # .env